ScottyLabs/wdw/basics/index.md

 ###### read on as we demystify web development and prepare you for your first workshop

-## What is the Web?

-###### but actually, tho

-Many technologies make up the experience we call "the Internet."
+Many technologies make up the experience we call "The Web."
 The following is an overview of the most common ones.

-__Web browser__ is the most apt term to describe what you first click on to get started online.
-A web browser is a program—such as Google Chrome, Mozilla Firefox, Apple Safari, or Internet Explorer—that retrieves the source code of a website and displays it in an interactive form.
+__A web browser__ is a program—such as Google Chrome, Mozilla Firefox, Apple Safari, or Internet Explorer—that retrieves the source code of a website and renders it in a way that you can interact with.

-__Web pages__ are the content you see when you navigate somewhere online.
-When you go to google.com and see the big "Google" logo or the doodle of the day, that image is a part of the web page.

-__Web clients__ are programs that request information from another computer (see server).
-In most cases this is your web browser, however some servers can act as clients too.

-A __web server__ is a special type of computer whose job is to tie all the clients together by performing computations, storing persistent information, authenticating users, and more.
+A __client__ is a program that request information from another computer.
+For example, your web browser acts as a client when it requests a web page from a server.

+A __server__ is a computer that responds to requests from a client.
+Servers are often responsible for storing information permanently: when you create an account on a website, that information is stored on the server.

 __Web application__ is a more all encompassing term for all the code that goes into a particular web experience.
-This means the HTML and CSS code that makes up what you actually see, the JavaScript code that influences how you and the app interact, and any code that runs on a web server.
+This means the HTML and CSS code that makes up what you actually see, the JavaScript makes those pages interactive, and any code that runs on a web server.
 Because this is a lot to talk about, we generally break it up into two parts, the __frontend__ and the __backend__.

 Most web development is split up into frontend and backend development, so let’s dive a little deeper into these areas.